sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-intro2-login-profilesettings/data-warehouse-cloud-intro2-login-profilesettings.md

 >**Well done!**

 > You have completed the 2nd tutorial of this group.
-Now you know how to work with your profile settings in SAP Data Warehouse Cloud.
+Now you know how to work with your profile settings in SAP Datasphere.

-> Learn in the next tutorial [how to add users and manage roles](data-warehouse-cloud-3-add-users) in SAP Data Warehouse Cloud.
+> Learn in the next tutorial [how to add users and manage roles](data-warehouse-cloud-3-add-users) in SAP Datasphere.

 ### Test yourself